-Visually change the proportions of the room by using paint colours that make it feel bigger and brighter.
+The cheapest way to visually change the proportions of the room is by using paint colours that make it feel bigger and brighter.
 Keep windows uncluttered, and hang mirrors to reflect light and stretch the space visually.
 Shop for furniture that matches the room’s proportions; if it’s too big, the room will feel cluttered.
 Invest in good storage, too.

-‘For this project, the owners wanted a stylish and functional kitchen and to open up the existing space to the outside area,’ says Lucy Eckersley.
+‘For this project (below), the owners wanted a stylish and functional kitchen and to open up the existing space to the outside area,’ says Lucy Eckersley.

 ‘To bring in light, we replaced the steel lift-up garage door with glazed folding-sliding doors’.